tj-97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script prints the username of the current user
+This script prints the groups that the current user is part of.